Path length: 25 miles

-- A woman died in her mobile home
+- A woman died in her mobile home.

-- An elderly bed-ridden man was crushed by the failing wall of a boarding house
+- An elderly bed-ridden man was crushed by the failing wall of a boarding house.

-- A teenager was killed in a parking lot
+- A teenager was killed in a parking lot.

-- A one-year-old child was killed in an apartment building
+- A one-year-old child was killed in an apartment building.

-- One person died in a car thrown from Interstate 40
+- One person died in a car thrown from Interstate 40.

-- One person died in the parking lot of a truck stop
+- One person died in the parking lot of a truck stop.

 Images via NWS Little Rock/Storm Data

 Did you enjoy reading about this event?
-Help us create MORE summaries like this one by becoming a Patreon Supporter!
+Help us create MORE summaries like this one by becoming a Supporter on Patreon!